An intelligent transportation system could reduce wait times at traffic lights in Toronto by more than half

 Build a better traffic light and the world may not exactly beat a path to your door, but at least it will get there with fewer delays.

-As Ontario’s Liberal government gears up to find ways to pay for $50 billion in new transit service for Greater Toronto, a U of T civil engineering team says it has a key piece of the solution to the region’s crippling gridlock: cutting-edge computer technology designed to optimize the performance of traffic signals at the city’s most frustrating intersections.
+As Ontario’s Liberal government gears up to find ways to pay for $50 billion in new transit service for Greater Toronto, a University of Toronto civil engineering team says that a key piece of the solution to the region’s crippling gridlock lies with the use of cutting-edge computer technology designed to “optimize” the performance of the traffic signals at the city’s most frustrating intersections.

 According to detailed computer simulations done with City of Toronto traffic data collected at 59 downtown locations in 2009, the deployment of a U of T-designed “intelligent transportation system” (ITS) could reduce wait times at intersections by 40 to 70 per cent.
-Vehicle emissions would drop as a result by as much as 30 per cent.
-And “the benefits are immediate once the system is turned on,” says civil engineering professor Baher Abdulhai, director of the Toronto ITS Centre.
+As a result, vehicle emissions would drop by as much as 30 per cent.
+“The benefits are immediate once the system in turned on,” says civil engineering professor Baher Abdulhai, director of the Toronto ITS Centre.

-The U of T system, known as MARLIN-ATSC, relies on game theory, artificial intelligence algorithms and in-road sensors that allow trafficsignal controllers to “learn” how to adapt to local traffic patterns – with the goal of dynamically setting green light-red light intervals to reduce queues as they arise.
-Abdulhai likens the process of making a traffic light smarter to the way a baby learns how to walk.
+The U of T system, known as MARLIN-ATSC, relies on game theory, artificial intelligence algorithms and in-road sensors that allow traffic signal controllers to “learn” how to adapt to local traffic patterns, with the goal of dynamically setting green light/red light intervals to reduce unnecessary queues as they arise (e.g., the frustrating phenomena of waiting for several cycles in heavy traffic).
+Abdulhai likens the process of making a traffic light smarter to the way a baby gradually learns how to walk.

-Other approaches to traffic-signal control require massive computing power.
-The U of T system, based on the PhD thesis of Samah El-Tantawy, gets around this obstacle by delivering improvements without a cumbersome centralized system.
+The U of T system, based on the PhD thesis of Samah El-Tantawy, gets around this obstacle by delivering improvements without a cumbersome centralized control system.
 “The system is most useful, simply, where the congestion is,” says Abdulhai.
-“The simulation shows us with good precision which intersections benefit the most – and how much benefit to expect.
-This process helps prioritize investment by picking the best candidate intersections, or groups of intersections, to start with.”
+“The training (simulation) environment shows us with good precision which intersections benefit the most and how much benefit to expect.
+This process helps prioritize investment and pick the best candidate intersections (or groups of intersections) to start with.”